 How Do I Get A Licence or Use Approval?

 If you are a domestic water user, you may not need to license your well (although registering your well is a good idea).
-Use our do I need to license my well decision tree to help you.
+Use our flow chart to help you.

 - Location of your well(s).
 Google Earth can be used for this.

-- Depth, and Well ID Plate Identifier (affixed to the outside of the steel casing on most wells installed after 2005)
+- Well ID Plate Identifier (affixed to the outside of the steel casing on most wells installed after 2005)

-- Land parcel information (from your BC Assessment Form)
+- Land parcel information (from your BC Assessment Form or BC Parcel Search)

 Determine the following:

-- Your water use category: Descriptions of water use categories can be found in the WSA Part 1 Paragraph 2 Water Use Purposes.
+- Your water use category: Descriptions of water use categories can be found in the Water Sustainability Act, Part 1 Paragraph 2, Water Use Purposes.
 If you need more information on the Industrial Use, check the Water Sustainability Regulation, Schedule A.

-- When you started using your water: Proof of the date that groundwater was first used will be needed.
-Many different types of proofs of first use is acceptable, and include a well log or construction report, a receipt for pump installation or similar documentation, or a signed notary document.
+- When you first started using your water: Proof of the date that groundwater was first used will be needed.
+Many different types of proof of first use is acceptable and include:

-- How much water you use: If you don’t know how much water you use, but you use water for irrigation or livestock, you can use the BC Agriculture Water Calculator is an easy tool that can help to estimate your water use.
+- The amount of water you use: If you don’t know how much water you use, but you use water for irrigation or livestock, the BC Agriculture Water Calculator is an easy tool that can help to estimate your water use.